On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Experiments

 \paragraph{Setting and metrics:} We perform experiments on Animals with Attribute (AwA) \citep{lampert2009learning} that contains 50 animal classes.
 We use 26905 images for training and 2965 images for evaluation.
 We use the Inception-V3 model, pre-trained on Imagenet \citep{szegedy2016rethinking}, which yields $0.9$ test accuracy.
 We apply our concept discovery algorithm to obtain $m=70$ concepts.
 We conduct ad-hoc duplicate concept removal, by removing one concept vector if there are two vectors where the dot product is over 0.95.
 This gives us 53 concepts in total.
 We then calculate the ConceptSHAP and per class saliency score for each concept and each class.
 For each class, the top concepts based on the conceptSHAP are the most important concepts to classify this class, as shown in Fig.\ref{fig:awa_new}.
 While ConceptSHAP is useful in capturing the sufficiency of concepts for prediction, sometimes we may want to show examples.
 We propose to measure the quality of the nearest neighbors explanations by the average dot product between the nearest-neighbor patches that belongs to the class and the concept vector.
 In other words, the quality of the nearest neighbors explanations is simply the first term in $R(\con)$, which we denote as $R_1(\con) = \sum_{k=1}^m \sum_{\x_a^b \subseteq T_{\con_k}}\langle\Phi(\x_a^b), \con_k\rangle$, where the top-K set is limited to image patches in the class of interest.
 When the nearest neighbor set contains patches of the same original image, we only show the patch with the highest similarity to the concept to increase the diversity.

 \paragraph{Results:} We show the top concepts (ranked by conceptSHAP) of 3 classes with $R_1(\con)$>0.8 in Fig. \ref{fig:awa_new} (full results are in Appendix).
 Note that since our method finds concepts for \textit{all} classes as opposed to specific to one class (such as \cite{ghorbani2019towards, chen2019looks}), we discover common concepts across many classes.
 For example, concept 7, whose nearest neighbors show grass texture, is important for the classes `Squirrel', `Rabbit', `Bob Cat', since all these animals appear in prairie.
 Concept 8 shows a oval head and large black round eyes shared by the classes `Rabbit', `Squirrel', `Weasel', while concept 46 shows head of the `Bob cat', which is shared by the classes `Lion', `Leopard', and `Tiger', `Antelope', and `Gorilla', which all show animal heads that are more rectangular and significantly different to the animal heads of concept 8.
 We find that having concepts shared between classes is useful to interpret the model.
-Fig.~\ref{fig:toy_concept} shows that our method achieves the highest completeness of all methods on both the synthetic dataset and AwA.
+Fig.~\ref{fig:completeness} shows that our method achieves the highest completeness of all methods on both the synthetic dataset and AwA.
 As a sanity check, we include the baseline `ours-noc', where the completeness objective is removed from \eqref{eq:opt_final}.
 Our method has much higher completeness than `ours-noc', demonstrating the necessity of the completeness term.
+In Appendix, we show some more top concepts for PCA, Kmeans, where the top concepts for PCA and Kmeans are also chosen as the same setting as ours.